 Here's how much you could save by working with an agent who charges a $2,000 flat-fee compared to a traditional listing agent.

-Work with a full-service discount real estate broker
+Sell with a low commission real estate company

 You can bypass a listing agent altogether by selling your home all on your own.
 If you're an experienced seller and confident in your ability to find a buyer without listing on the MLS, you can maximize your savings by selling FSBO.